decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 8. return hash_to_scalar(dom_input, 1)
 ```

-**Note**: If the header is not supplied in `get_domain`, it defaults to the empty octet string ("").
-This means that in the concatenation step of the above procedure (step 7), 8 bytes representing a length of 0 (i.e., `0x0000000000000000`), will still need to be appended at the end, even though the a header value is not provided.
+**Note**: If the header is not supplied in `calculate_domain`, it defaults to the empty octet string ("").
+This means that in the concatenation step of the above procedure (step 7), 8 bytes representing a length of 0 (i.e., `0x0000000000000000`), will still need to be appended at the end, even though a header value is not provided.

 ## Challenge Calculation